neonvincent: Lust for for posts about sex and women behaving badly. (Bad Girl Lust)

 [personal profile] ecosophia

 So it's time for another open post.
-The rules are the same as before:
+The rules have been slightly expanded due to a recent discussion here:

 1. If you plan on parroting the party line of the medical industry and its paid shills, please go away.
 This is a place for people to talk openly, honestly, and freely about their concerns that the party line in question is dangerously flawed and that actions being pushed by the medical industry and its government enablers are causing injury and death on a massive scale.
 It is not a place for you to dismiss those concerns.
 Anyone who wants to hear the official story and the arguments in favor of it can find those on hundreds of thousands of websites.